lionix-team/seo-manager/README.md

 ];
 ```

-After finishing with all configurations run `php artisan migrate` to create seo manager table.
+After finishing with all configurations run `php artisan migrate` to create SEO manager table.

-That's it, now your seo manager will be available
+That's it, now your SEO manager will be available
-from /seo-manager url (or,if you changed route config,
+from /seo-manager URL (or, if you changed route config,
-by that config url)
+by that config URL)

 ## Usage

-After visiting your dashboard url you have to import your routes to start manage them.
+After visiting your dashboard URL you have to import your routes to start to manage them.

 ![routes import](https://lh6.googleusercontent.com/YSbFt8jvV6swodjBE4xi6UCP0h6sNxw01kEhg7YueMnsuIQxmeWoEjBagiY=w2400)

-Route importing will store all your GET routes into database ( except the ones which specified in "except_routes" configs).
+Route importing will store all your GET routes into the database ( except the ones which specified in "except_routes" configs).

 ![imported routes](https://lh5.googleusercontent.com/Dn-tuphYqMN9bmN_WzcWmTgOCzuzg3m3_TcWlzbb7Nf7zbVHrHTBkXc4O4E=w2400)